regaldisclaimer/WhereArtThou/README.md

 Curious to find out how this was made possible?
 Check 'Hacking this page' below!

-Copyright (c) 2014 Regal Disclaimer
+Copyright (c) Regal Disclaimer 2014 All Rights Reserved.
+Contact: regaldisclaimer@gmail.com for all usage permissions

 #Hacking this page